 College journalists spend Labor Day weekend at a location chosen to highlight a specific societal issue.
 There, using their skills in the field, they interview residents and staff and hear prominent community members speak on the topic.

 Last year, seven college students from six different colleges explored the issue of addiction at Easy Does It, Inc. drug/alcohol residential treatment facility in Leesport, PA.
 Their work can be viewed here: writingwrongs2016.com.

 The students receive the obvious benefits of actively participating in journalism outside of the classroom and producing clips and other material for their professional portfolios.
 But the ultimate benefit is not so simple to define.
 Writing Wrongs has the potential to create a paradigm shift in the way our society, through both the students and the readers of the publication, perceives marginalized people groups.

 Additionally, the people who are interviewed can be profoundly affected.
 Someone taking the time to hear their stories is something that many have never experienced.
 Having someone care enough to listen sincerely can be life-changing.

-This Labor Day weekend, a group of students who have applied and been selected for this project will immerse themselves in the community and culture of addiction.
+This Labor Day weekend, fourteen students who have applied and been selected for this project will immerse themselves in the community and confront the issue of immigration in Reading, PA.
 Read the student bios here.
-They will spend the weekend with residents and staff of Easy Does It, Inc in Leesport, Pennsylvania, and reveal their stories in a print and online newspaper.
+They will spend the weekend interviewing, photographing, recording, and writing.
+The stories of first and second generation immigrants will be collected in a print book and website.

 Would you like to help Writing Wrongs achieve their goals this year?
-Help us tell the stories of those suffering from the disease of addiction in our communities by supporting Writing Wrongs 2016.
+Help us tell the stories of our community members who have come to the United States in search of a better life.
+Support Writing Wrongs 2017.
 Your tax-deductible donation will help pay for lodging and meals for the students, printing of the final product, and website domain.
 Donations of any amount are accepted and welcomed.
 Your tax-deductible, secure online donation or your sponsorship payment can be made right here!

 Friend Sponsor: $1 – $99